 Good 'Til the Last Bite

 You're ready now to enjoy one of New England's distinct pleasures.
-Once you've had your first luscious taste of lobster, I guarantee you'll be hooked for life.
-If you can't get to New England, here's how to order fresh lobsters from New England online.
+Once you've had your first luscious taste of lobster, you'll be hooked for life.
+If you can't get to New England, you can also order fresh lobsters from New England online.